Skip to content

 Sill exposes its public surface from a single edge origin, https://edge.sill.so.
 All routes are unversioned at the host level; per-route versioning is in the path (/v1/… for the discovery and transactional routes, /.well-known/jwks.json for the verifier-facing key set).
 Every signed response is independently verifiable against the public JWKS using off-the-shelf ed25519 tooling — no Sill SDK is required, and there is no Sill SDK to vendor.

-The transactional mandate endpoint is in Phase 2 and operates inside the limited-production bounds documented there; the rest of the surface is live for every verified site.
+The transactional mandate endpoint and the rest of the surface are both live for every verified site.

 MethodPathPurposeAuthDoc